jeffdaily/parasail/performance.md

 aligned against UniProtKB/Swiss-Prot database.

 All times are in seconds.
 Test were performed on a MacBook Pro i5 CPU @ 2.53GHz with 8GB RAM (SSE41 support).
+The compiler was Apple LLVM version 6.0 (clang-600.0.57.
 The times are an average of three runs.

 |                               |O74807  |P19930  |Q3ZAI3  |P18080|
 |-------------------------------|--------|--------|--------|------|